 Should a violation of these guidelines occur, the Securities Lending Agent will notify investment staff within 3 business days who will promptly notify the CIO of the guidelines breach and appropriate steps to remedy the breach (if any), accompanied by a recommendation.
 A breach will not in itself cause the suspension or termination of the lending program.

-b) General Standards of Care and Practices of Securities Lending Agent i.
-Lending Agent as Fiduciary ii.
+b) General Standards of Care and Practices of Securities Lending Agent ii.
 Collateral Segregation